jg20019/simple-ssg/README.md

 * date
 * title

-After the headers are completed, insert two newlines.
+After the headers are completed, insert a blank line.
 The rest of the file will be interpreted as markdown.
 The generated html will be inserted into the body of the template web page.